 The original and most influential version of utilitarianism is classical utilitarianism, first expressed in the writings of Jeremy Bentham and John Stuart Mill.
 Classical utilitarianism holds that what makes someone’s life go well is based on the subjective conscious experiences they have.
 A good life is filled with positive conscious experiences like enjoyment, happiness, and contentment, whereas a bad life contains many negative conscious experiences like suffering and pain.
 Classical utilitarianism holds that we should act so that the world contains the greatest sum total of positive experience over negative experience.

-Continue reading: Introduction to Utilitarianism
+Continue reading: An Introduction to Utilitarianism

-Introduction to Utilitarianism: An Online Textbook
+An Introduction to Utilitarianism: An Online Textbook

 This website aims to provide a concise, accessible and engaging introduction to modern utilitarianism, functioning as an online textbook targeted at the undergraduate level.
 The content of this website aims to be understandable to a broad audience, avoiding philosophical jargon where possible and providing definitions where necessary.